Just like e.g. Shopify, Big Commerce is a hosted or cloud e-commerce software, also known as Software as a Service (SaaS).

 Generally, the benefits of this approach are:

-The downsides are usually considered to be the lack of access to the e-commerce software code, meaning it could be difficult customize and integrate (other systems) with.
-In reality, SaaS providers address this objection by providing apps marketplace and an open API.
+The downsides are usually considered to be the lack of access to the e-commerce software code, meaning it could be difficult to customize and integrate (other systems) with.
+In reality, SaaS providers address this objection by providing an apps marketplace, and an open API.
 These allow for extended functionality and the access needed to integrate any system.

-It is wrong to compare the higher monthly SaaS subscription cost you have, to a monthly “traditional” website hosting cost, since you get both hosting and software (and maintenance) included with SaaS.
-In fact, on balance, SaaS is considered as a lower cost of ownership since there is no need to pay an additional cost to keep the software updated.
+On balance, SaaS is considered lower cost of ownership since there is no need to pay an additional cost to keep the software updated and hosted.